anupkumangodan/navi/container/docker/README.md

 # Run Yavin in Docker containers

-yavin can be easily deployed using docker containers.We maintain multiple dockerfiles for different types of images.
+Yavin can be easily deployed using docker containers.
+We maintain multiple dockerfiles for different types of images.
 However there will be one common base image.

 ## Docker registry